bit-Ahad/MySQL/README.md

 MySQL NOTES with Examples

-NOTE : DOn't use folder named (No need) .Use other folder.
+NOTE : Don't use folder named (No need) .Use other folder.

 :)